Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable6.md

 **P**: The design proposal should be relatively short, approximately 2 pages with 1.15 line spacing, Times New Roman, 12 pt font.

+## Eagle CAD Introdution

 ## Begin Designing, Building, Testing, and Documenting (D)

 When you have completed your design proposal, you are free to start experimenting with getting the Etch-A-Sketch mode working.
+While no specific thing is required for this week, you should be making good progress on the Etch-A-Sketch mode.
 As a goal for this deliverable, simply get the encoders to move a motor (X or Y axis) to the right when turned clockwise, and to the left when turned counter-clockwise (up and down for the Y-axis).

 # Summary

+In summary, for this week you need to:

+1. Submit your **P** deliverables (design proposal and Eagle Primer) to the Progress Deliverables 6 assignment folder on ELC.
+You do not need to submit code on ELC, just make sure your GitHub repository is up to date and contains the need scripts.

+3. Update your User Manual and Technical Documentation with your findings.

+4. Submit your Weekly Project Management Report to the Deliverable 5 assignment folder on ELC.